jxlin/RoboND-Perception-Project/REPORT.md

 *   Region cutting using **Passthrough Filtering**
 *   Plane fitting using **RANSAC**

-This filters are already implemented in the **pcl** library, and we used them using the **python-pcl** bindings.
+This filters are already implemented in the **pcl** library, and we used them with the **python-pcl** bindings.
 The implementation of the filtering pipeline can be found in the file [**PCloudFilter.py**](https://github.com/wpumacay/RoboND-Perception-Project/blob/master/pr2_robot/scripts/perception/PCloudFilter.py).

 ### 1. _**Noise removal**_